IsHacker003/sigspoof-checker/README.md

 You can find more information about signature spoofing [here](https://github.com/microg/android_packages_apps_GmsCore/wiki/Signature-Spoofing).

+This is a forked version updated to use the new `signingInfo` function and supports newer android versions.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.